cosmos-spaces/ansible-cosmos-validators/README.md

 We have 2 strong opinions about the node configuration:

-1. Each network will have its custom 3-digit port prefix.
+1. Each chain will have its custom 3-digit port prefix.
 This is to prevent port collision if you run multiple nodes on the same server.
 For example, you can configure Babylon with the custom port prefix 109 and Osmosis with 110.
 It is up to you what port prefix to use.
 1. Each type of node will have its setting based on our experience.
 For example, the main node (Validator) has null indexer, and 100/0/<prime number> pruning, and Sentry node has kv indexer and 1000/100/<prime number> pruning.
 We will force these settings on you unless you fork the code.

 ### Variables

 Look at the `inventory.sample.yml` file.
 You will see an example of how the structure should be to configure your CometBFT clusters.
-All these values can be set per mainnet/testnet, host, network or global.
+All these values can be set per mainnet/testnet, host, chain or global.

 1. `target`: Required.
 Whether mainnet or tesnet.
 1. `ansible_host`: Required.
 The IP address of the server.
-1. `network`: Required.
+1. `chain`: Required.
 The chain network name to install/configure (should match file vars/<testnet/mainnet>).
 1. `type`: Required.
 It can be `validator` or `relayer`.
 Each is opinionated in its configuration settings.
 1. `ansible_user`: The sample file assumes `ubuntu`, but feel free to use another username.
 This user needs sudo privilege.
 1. `ansible_port`: The sample file assumes `22`.
 If you ran the node setup playbook, it should match ssh_port.